Klortho/ZomboApp/README.md

   arrow keys.
 It starts at start, of course, and the goal is to get it to the finish.
 Optionally, let it leave a breadcrumb trail.

+* ✓Tweak: when you're up against the wall, the bug should still change directions, even though it can't move in that direction.

+* Leave breadcrumbs trail (optionally)

 * Add sound-effects:  background music and "hooray" sound when you get to the finish.

 * Allow it to be controlled by a touchscreen